SumayyaAli11/Multi-Agent-Medical-Diagnosis-System/README.md

 Custom medical dataset stored in data/training.csv downloaded from Kaggle:https://www.kaggle.com/datasets/kaushil268/disease-prediction-using-machine-learning

 Each row represents a disease and associated binary symptom indicators

-🧪 Status
-🛠 Currently in development
-Key agents are being integrated and tested.
-Initial prototype with symptom extraction and disease retrieval pipeline is functional.

-🤝 Contributions & Collaboration
-This is a thesis project under development and not open for external contribution at this stage.
-If you're interested in collaboration or research-based inquiry, feel free to reach out via email or LinkedIn.

 📬 Contact
 Sumayya Ali